Sally the Witch: Characters

-is the friendly Queen of the Magic Kingdom who was previously known as Chima (シーマ, Shima) in the original manga.
+The friendly Queen of the Land of Magic who was previously known as Chima (シーマ, Shima) in the original manga.

 Release

 Written and illustrated by Mitsuteru Yokoyama, Sally the Witch, was serialized in Shueisha's monthly Ribon magazine from July 1966 to October 1967.
 It was originally titled Sunny the Witch, before being changed as Sony owns the trademark to "Sunny".
 The series was inspired by the American TV sitcom, Bewitched (known in Japan as Oku-sama wa Majo, or The Missus is a Witch).